XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

         ports:
         - containerPort: 80
 ```
-This Deployment will create a Pod with a single container based on the nginx image.
-It will also expose port 80 of the container on the Pod's IP address.
+This deployment will create a pod with a single container based on the nginx image.
+It will also expose port 80 of the container on the pod's IP address.

-Let's roll out nginx again, but this time we're using a Deployment resource:
+Let's roll out nginx again, but this time we're using a deployment resource:

 ```
 kubectl apply -f 01-nginx-deployment.yaml
 ```

-It might take some time to become available, so query the state of the deployment using the _get_ command until it is available:
+It might take some time to become available, so query the state of the deployment using the `get` command until it is available:

 ```
 kubectl get deployment nginx-deployment
 ```

 The number of replicas is now set to 1.
 When the container crashes for some reason, Kubernetes will make sure there is at least one container running.
 Running a single instance might not always be enough.
-When can scale the number of pods by issuing a _scale_ command:
+When can scale the number of pods by issuing a `scale` command:

 ```
 kubectl scale deployment.v1.apps/nginx-deployment --replicas=3